 Cost of Becoming a Nurse: Nursing tuition rates vary from school to school and state to state; they also change based on which program is being undergone.
 In order to determine an up to date tuition rate, check with your university’s admissions office for more information.

 Nurse anesthetists have a number of options for financial assistance including government grants, student loans and scholarships.
 The Janice Drake CRNA Humanitarian Award is awarded to a certified registered nurse anesthetist who works with needy regions of the country to deliver anesthesia and pain relief.
 The John F. Garde Researcher of the Year Scholarship is another financial award that nurse anesthetists can receive for a display of leadership and excellence in the field of research.

 Nurse anesthetists work in operating rooms, outpatient centers, emergency rooms, and in-pain management units.
 They provide anesthetics for patients who require pain medication such as epidurals during childbirth, or other forms of anesthesia for operations and injuries.
 This is recognized as one of the highest paid nursing positions in the United States and is an advanced level of nursing.

-- Job Outlook: The United States Bureau of Labor Statistics the job outlook for nurse anesthetists has a predicted job growth of 31% by the year 2022, which is a faster than average rate of growth for many industries across the United States, as well as within the field of nursing and medical care.
+The United States Bureau of Labor Statistics the job outlook for nurse anesthetists has a predicted job growth of 45% by the year 2029, which is a faster than average rate of growth for many industries across the United States, as well as within the field of nursing and medical care.